Inter-State, Inter-Institutional and Interdisciplinary HRRC Working Groups

 Philosophical Foundations of Human Rights

-This working group will address claims of universality in relation to human rights, among other topics.
+This working group addresses claims of universality in relation to human rights, among other topics.
 Presuppositions of the equality of all humans in terms of a substantive understanding of human dignity are central to the conceptual history of human rights.
 What precisely constitutes human dignity, however, and how universality should be interpreted in the context of human rights are points of philosophical debate.
 Additional points of debate in human rights scholarship include notions of equality or equity.
-The group will also discuss claims that human rights discourse has often been exploited to impose Western structures on non-Western cultures.
+The group also discusses claims that human rights discourse has often been exploited to impose Western structures on non-Western cultures.

 Human Rights and International Relations

-Themes the group will discuss include: the backlash against human rights and international courts; business and human rights; critical theory of human rights, including Marxist approaches; systems-theoretical analysis of human rights; regional human rights approaches, including in particular in Latin America and Africa; history of human rights and of human rights organizations (e.g., Amnesty International, Human Rights Watch); geopolitics and human rights; and human rights and European integration.
-The group plans to host events related to these themes and build on the Human Rights Discussion sub-group at the Max Planck Institute for Comparative Public Law and International Law, Heidelberg.
+Themes the group discusses include: the backlash against human rights and international courts; business and human rights; critical theory of human rights, including Marxist approaches; systems-theoretical analysis of human rights; regional human rights approaches, including in particular in Latin America and Africa; history of human rights and of human rights organizations (e.g., Amnesty International, Human Rights Watch); geopolitics and human rights; and human rights and European integration.
+The group builds on the Human Rights Discussion sub-group at the Max Planck Institute for Comparative Public Law and International Law, Heidelberg, and working groups at the University of Connecticut Human Rights Institute.

 Human Rights Education and Solidarity

-The Human Rights Education and Solidarity Working Group aims to discuss and share new ways of conveying the meaning of human rights to future generations and increasing democratic awareness in societies.
-Furthermore, the group will explore the extent to which particular professions or members of social groups, such as those engaged in social care, business, politics, military, education institutions, or the media, require different methods for human rights education.
-The group aims to explore intercultural differences and commonalities concerning the meaning of human rights and democratic understanding.
-Concretely, we hope to consider methods of integration of human rights into the teaching programs of participating group members, with an integrated international perspective.
-We will foster exchange of research and scholarship, and include practitioners where possible.
-We will start with video conferences and virtual seminars amongst faculty and practitioners within the consortium and expand, if feasible, to include opportunities for our students.
-We will include them in the further development of concepts to be employed in practice.
+The Human Rights Education and Solidarity Working Group discusses and shares ways of conveying the meaning of human rights to future generations and increasing democratic awareness in societies.
+Furthermore, the group explores the extent to which particular professions or members of social groups, such as those engaged in social care, business, politics, military, education institutions, or the media, require different methods for human rights education.
+The group explores intercultural differences and commonalities concerning the meaning of human rights and democratic understanding.
+It also focuses on methods of integrating human rights into the teaching programs of participating group members with an international perspective.
+The group supports the inclusion of human rights practice approaches into research and scholarship where feasible.

 Graduate Student Human Rights Research Working Group